BetaHuhn/satellite-tracker/README.md

 the satellite from the n2yo API.
 Old version used a python server which calculated the Azimuth and Elevation

-## Setup
-- Define your Wifi Network name and password in the .ino file
-- Create an account at [n2yo.com](https://www.n2yo.com/login/register/) and paste your API key into the file
-- Also edit the longitude, latitude and elevation according to your current position

 ## Usage
 Once the ESP8266 is booted and connected to your Wifi network, the webserver is started.
 You have to go to its IP adress in a web browser and calibrate it.
 You do this by pressing the buttons on the website which move